Skip to content

 Question for Discussion

-If moral standards are just social conventions, why do we get genuinely angry — not merely annoyed — when someone breaks a promise or cuts in line?
-Does your group think this universal sense of 'ought' points to something beyond human invention, or can it be fully explained without God?
+If right and wrong are just opinions, why do we get genuinely angry — not merely annoyed — when someone breaks a promise or cuts in line?
+Can anyone in your group name a wrong that would still be wrong even if every person on earth approved of it?

 OverviewDay 1 of 28Day 2